 Raymond James is a nationally recognized investment banking firm and, as a customary part of its investment banking activities, is regularly engaged in the valuation of businesses and their securities in connection with mergers and acquisitions, negotiated underwritings, secondary distributions of securities, private placements, and valuations for corporate and other purposes.
 Raymond James has engaged in on-going analysis and research relating to NABI.
-Raymond James served as lead managing underwriter for the secondary public offering of NABI Common Stock in October 1994, in connection with which Raymond James makes a market in NABI Common Stock and may continue to provide investment banking services to the combined company in the future.
+Raymond James served as lead managing underwriter for the secondary public offering of NABI Common Stock in October 1994, in connection with which Raymond James received customary underwriting discounts and commissions.
+In addition, Raymond James makes a market in NABI Common Stock and may continue to provide investment banking services to the combined company in the future.
 In the ordinary course of its business, Raymond James actively trades in NABI Common Stock for its own account and for the accounts of customers and, accordingly, may at any time hold a long or short position in such securities.